-The anatomy of the wrist is a unique design to allow a high degree of mobility as well as well as the ability to produce a strong grasp for carrying and manipulating objects.
-Anyone who has ever had an injury to any part of their upper extremity for any period of time knows the impact of going without the use one of your hands.
+The anatomy of the wrist is a unique design to allow a high degree of mobility as well as the ability to produce a strong grasp for carrying and manipulating objects.
+Anyone who has ever had an injury to any part of their upper extremity for any period of time knows the impact of going without the use of one of your hands.
 The wrist is actually made up of many small joints and this is what allows for the mobility.

 Recovery After a Wrist Fracture

-- Treatment may consist of a brace or splint for the wirst/hand, a cast, or even surgery depending on the severity of the fracture.
+- Treatment may consist of a brace or splint for the wrist/hand, a cast, or even surgery depending on the severity of the fracture.
 Physiotherapy is also usually part of the recovery process and can help in regaining strength.

 - It may take up to eight weeks or longer for your wrist/hand to heal.

 - Cold therapy can help with pain and swelling of the wrist/hand.

 - Be patient!